Photos

 “We’re glad the information is of use but crestfallen that European green crabs have arrived at Salt Creek,” said Dr. Anne Shaffer, CWI executive director and lead scientist.
 “We’ve been seining this site since the early 2000s and this is the first time we’ve observed green crab there.”

-The detection is the first in the state’s Western Strait EGC Management Area, though is not considered abnormal given nearby detections in similar habitat at McKinley Lagoon in Port Angeles and in Dungeness Bay.
+The detection is the first in the state’s Western Strait EGC Management Area (PDF), though is not considered abnormal given nearby detections in similar habitat at McKinley Lagoon in Port Angeles and in Dungeness Bay.
 The Department plans to continue trapping in the spring in coordination with the county and local tribes and partners.

 The European green crab is a damaging invasive species that threatens native shellfish, eelgrass, and estuary habitat critical for salmon and many other species.
 They are shore crabs found in shallow areas—typically less than 25 feet of water—including estuaries, mudflats, intertidal zones, and beaches.

 WDFW, co-managers, tribes, shellfish growers, and other agencies and partners have removed more than 285,000 EGC from Washington waters in 2023.
-More information is available in WDFW’s latest EGC Public Update
+More information is available in WDFW’s latest EGC Public Update.

 Reports and photos of suspected EGC can be submitted using the form available at wdfw.wa.gov/greencrab or through the Washington Invasive Species Council’s WA Invasives mobile app.
 Crab identification guides and resources are available on the European green crab online hub and the WDFW EGC webpage.